 The board of curators advises the board and the general meeting on matters of principle, particularly those relating to the business plan and the research plan, as well as the budget for the program of activities.
 The board of curators appoints the executive director and his/her deputy, as well as the members of the scientific advisory committee; it also has the right of proposal regarding members of LIKAT.
 The board of curators is led by a representative of the government of the organization's host state (MV).
 It is comprised of appointed members (representatives of the federal government and of the University of Rostock, respectively) in addition to members elected for four years, with the possibility of re-election.

-Representative of Mecklenburg-West Pomerania state: Woldemar Venohr (chairman); representative of the German federal government: Dr. Rainer Müssner (deputy chairman); representative of the University of Rostock: Prof. Wolfgang Schareck; representatives of the business community: Prof. Stefan Buchholz, Evonik Industries; Dr. Norbert Richter, Symrise AG; specialist representatives of the organisation’s areas of expertise: Prof. Michael Dröscher; Prof. Manfred Hennecke; Dr. Hans Jürgen Wernicke; Prof. Barbara Albert, TU Darmstadt; Dr. Steffen Hasenzahl (Evonik Operations GmbH).
+Representative of Mecklenburg-West Pomerania state: Woldemar Venohr (chairman); representative of the German federal government: Liane Horst (deputy chairman); representative of the University of Rostock: Prof. Wolfgang Schareck; Dr. Norbert Richter, Symrise AG; Prof. Michael Dröscher; Prof. Manfred Hennecke; Dr. Hans Jürgen Wernicke; Prof. Barbara Albert, TU Darmstadt; Dr. Steffen Hasenzahl (Evonik Operations GmbH).